 Biography

 Raised in a musical family, Karisa began her studies at age two with her father, Cornelius Chiu, a first violinist in the Chicago Symphony Orchestra.
-She collaborates frequently with her mother and uncle, pianists Inah Choi-Chiu and Frederic Chiu.
-The Chiu family has given annual concerts for over two decades at the Festival of the Arts at Mohonk Mountain House.
-She has performed in many other music festivals around the globe including Ravinia Steans Music Institute, Music@Menlo, Chigiana Summer Academy, Four Seasons Chamber Music Festival, Music from Angel Fire, and Aspen Music Festival.
+She collaborates frequently with her mother and uncle, pianists Inah Chiu and Frederic Chiu.
+The Chiu family has given annual concerts for two decades at the Festival of the Arts at Mohonk Mountain House.
+Her debut album, Home, recorded with pianist Zhu Wang, will be released by Cedille Records in fall 2025.
+In an exploration of the definition of belonging, the album traces her musical journey through the lens of family and the ties that have shaped her.

 In addition to her solo career, Karisa is a passionate chamber musician.
 She is co-director of the Plymouth Chamber Players based in Grand Rapids, Michigan, an innovative chamber music collective that inspires new audiences through world-class concerts and supports young artists in the West Michigan area.
 Karisa has collaborated with esteemed musicians such as Jaime Laredo, Kathryn Brown, Todd Phillips, James Austin Smith, Ida Kavafian, and Colin Carr.
 As the first violinist of the Tesoro Quartet, formed at the Cleveland Institute of Music, Karisa received the honor of the Sidney D. and Nina Josephs Chamber Music Prize upon graduation.
 In other chamber groups, she has won top prizes at the Saint Paul, Fischoff, and M-Prize competitions.
+Karisa has performed in many chamber music festivals around the globe including Ravinia Steans Music Institute, Music@Menlo, Four Seasons Chamber Music Festival, and Music from Angel Fire.

 Karisa is currently pursuing an Artist Diploma at the Juilliard School under the tutelage of Catherine Cho and Donald Weilerstein.
 She received her Master’s degree from the Cleveland Institute of Music, where she was named the recipient of the Anna Y. Tringas Award for an exceptional violinist, and she previously earned her Bachelor’s degree from the Curtis Institute of Music.
 Her preceding mentors include Jaime Laredo, Malcolm Lowe, Ida Kavafian, and Almita Vamos.